-A fragrant cup of chamomile tea can help to take that stress away.
-The herb is renowned in folk and traditional medicine for its health, cosmetic and nutritional benefits.
-But a study by the University of Pennsylvania Medical Centre found it decreases anxiety symptoms in just eight weeks .
+A fragrant cup of chamomile tea can help to take the stress away.
+A study by the University of Pennsylvania Medical Centre found it decreases anxiety symptoms in just eight weeks .
 Matricaria recutita in the herb binds to the same brain receptors, providing a calming effect.
 Time to get the kettle on.

 2. Smell Something

 Commonly used in fragrances and shampoos that help wash and purify the skin, lavender has even been linked to mental health.
-A German study found the aroma of lavender, Lavandula Hybrida, has the same effect as anxiety medication such as lorazepam .
+A German study found the aroma of lavender, Lavandula Hybrida, may have the same effect as anxiety medication such as lorazepam .

 3. Gut Busting

 You may not realise it but the gut and the brain have a strong communication between them.
 There is growing research that the gut microbiome can influence many processes traditionally thought to be emotional responses such as stress and anxiety.
-Looking after your gut is an important part of looking after your general wellbeing.
-But the latest research has revealed that a healthy gut leads to a healthy mind.
-The Universtiy of Oxford conducted a study analysing the impact of a prebiotic supplement which grows good bacteria, bifidobacteria in the gut and found it had a positive effect on emotional processing and stress hormones, especially those related to anxiety.
+The University of Oxford conducted a study analysing the impact of a prebiotic supplement which grows good bacteria, bifidobacteria, in the gut and found it had a positive effect on emotional processing and stress hormones, especially those related to anxiety.
 Prebiotics can also be found in foods such as Jerusalem artichokes, onions, leeks and asparagus.